collab-studio/collab-studio-ui/docs/contributing.md

 - build: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
 - ci: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
 - chore: Other changes that don't modify src or test files
-- revert: Reverts a previous commit
+- revert: Reverts a previous committ

 ```text
 // branch names should follow as follows